Soufianerfq/alx-system_engineering-devops/0x02-shell_redirections/README.md

 9: script that duplicates the last line of the file iacta: tail -1 < iacta >> iacta
 10: script that deletes all the regular files
 11: Write a script that counts the number of directories and sub-directories in the current director: find . -type d -not -name '.' | wc -1
+12: script that displays the 10 newest files in the current directory:  ls -t1 | head